Mrs Hayley Revell

 Your child will also be taught by subject specialists for the following subjects:

 Towards the end of each term you will receive an update on your child’s progress.
 You will be given the opportunity to meet with the class teacher to discuss their progress should you wish to do so.
-Parents are also invited to attend various events throughout the year, including the Nativity play, Sport’s Day, Elocution Competition and termly class assemblies.
-Once again all of this information will be included in the termly newsletter.
+Parents are also invited to attend various events throughout the year, including the Nativity play, Sports Day, Elocution Competition, intra-school swimming gala and termly class assemblies.
+Once again all of this information will be included in the termly calendar.